Imperal Docs

 async def editor(ctx: object, **kwargs: object) -> object: ...

 Two panels, two separate Python functions.
 The sidebar occupies the left slot; editor occupies center.
-Neither is called at batch discovery for the center slot — only left and right panels are eagerly called at session init (Q2 — verified-stable).
+The center panel is not called at session init — only left and right panels are called eagerly when the page loads.
 The editor is only reached via an explicit ui.Call action or through auto_action.

 Wire-up